 About Francesco Rouhana

-Francesco Rouhana is a Ph.D. student in the Civil and Environmental Engineering Department at the University of Connecticut.
-He holds a bachelor’s degree in Civil Engineering and a master’s degree in Civil Engineering with a concentration in Transportation and Urban Planning from Notre Dame University – Louaize, Beirut, Lebanon.
-His research interests include the resilience of civil infrastructure systems, disaster risk reduction, response, and recovery.
+Francesco Rouhana is a PhD student in the CEE Department at UConn.
+He holds a bachelor degree in Civil Engineering and a master degree in Civil Engineering with a concentration in Transportation and Urban Planning from Notre Dame University – Louaize, Beirut, Lebanon.
+His research interests include resilience of civil infrastructure systems, disaster risk reduction, response and recovery.